celery/celery/docs/getting-started/first-steps-with-celery.rst

     }

-Or instead of routing it you could rate limit the task instead, so that only 10 tasks of this type can execute in a minute (10/m):
+Or instead of routing it you could rate limit the task instead, so that only 10 tasks of this type can be processed in a minute (10/m):

 :file:`celeryconfig.py`: